 You now have in your hands my report regarding the single stock that I believe could pay for your retirement.

-This stock trades for less than $3.
+This stock trades for just under $4.

 But you know about it now…